Gaddafi loyalism: 2021

 On November 14, Saif al-Islam Gaddafi registered his candidacy for the next Libyan presidential election but was disqualified ten days later by the Libyan High National Election Commission.
 After a delayed appeal, Gaddafi's candidacy was reinstated by a court in Sabha on December 2.
 Gaddafi supporters were sighted celebrating throughout the city.

 2022 and 2023

 In 2022 and 2023, ahead of those years' celebrations for the Al Fateh Revolution, forces under the command of Khalifa Haftar began a campaign of arrests against Gaddafi supporters in Sirte.
 In 2023, the Tariq Ben Zeyad Brigade made arrests in the Buhadi area of the city.

 Celebrations for the 54th anniversary of the Al Fateh Revolution occurred in a few cities in 2023.
 Most of celebrations were concentrated in southern cities like Traghan, as well as the city of Bani Walid in the North West.

+2026

+Death of Saif al-Islam Gaddafi

+The assassination of Muammar Gaddafi's son, Saif al-Islam Gaddafi, has sparked mourning among his loyalists.
+Saif was deemed the heir apparent of his father.
+The Chatham House described Saif as "the only figure who could coalesce the ‘Green’ constituency" and that his death resulted in "the end of a political era in Libya," with Gaddafi loyalists now not having someone who could unite them.
+The Robert Lansing Institute also stated that his death removed "a rallying figure for a “third force” / pro-Gaddafi current" and "a symbolic “unifying” claimant for Gaddafi-era loyalists," though there was still the possibly that his killing could "radicalize parts of that constituency by turning him into a martyr—creating incentives for sabotage against any political roadmap.

 Opinions in Libya

-Polling for the Next Libyan presidential election with the participation of Gaddafi's son Saif al-Islam Gaddafi under the Popular Front for the Liberation of Libya has placed Gaddafi right behind Abdul Hamid Dbeibeh but ahead of all other candidates in the first round of the elections.
+Polling for the next Libyan presidential election with the participation of Gaddafi's son Saif al-Islam Gaddafi under the Popular Front for the Liberation of Libya had placed Gaddafi in second place, behind Abdul Hamid Dbeibeh.
+However, Saif was later killed in February 2026.